Gardens

 Cut plants back

-‘Firstly you should cut your plants back by about two thirds; if lifting from outdoor beds they may need to be cut down by three quarters or even more and only do this cutting when the roots are dry otherwise the remaining stems will die back.’
+Firstly you should cut your plants back by about two thirds; if lifting from outdoor beds they may need to be cut down by three quarters.
+Only do this cutting when the roots are dry otherwise the remaining stems will die back.

 Reduce watering

-How to overwinterize geraniums in bare-root form
+Overwintering geraniums in bare-root form

 Geraniums can also be overwintered in bare-root form (with no soil around the roots) and stored in a dormant state ready for repotting in spring.
 This method will take up less space in comparison to overwintering geraniums in pots and is the best way to store large numbers of geraniums.
-This method does not require a greenhouse, they can be stored in a shed or garage.
+This method does not require a greenhouse, as plants can be stored in a shed or garage.

 Cut back At this stage cut back the stems to around 4 inches (10cm), trim the roots to about 5cm and remove any leaves.

-Store The nest step is to ‘place them in a cool dry area in paper bags or cardboard boxes.
-We cover our plants with seasoned sawdust,’ explains is to Tammy Sons, CEO at Tn Nursery near Nashville Tennessee.
-You can also wrap them in newspaper or cover them with potting compost.
+Store The next step is to ‘place them in a cool dry area in paper bags or cardboard boxes.
+We cover our plants with seasoned sawdust,’ explains is to Tammy Sons, CEO at TN Nursery near Nashville Tennessee.
+'You can also wrap them in newspaper or cover them with potting compost.'

 Pot up In early spring the bare-root plants that show signs of growth can then be potted up, but it’s recommended to soak the root for a few hours before doing so.